 When analyzing actual results in your data, you may sometimes want to compare it to a forecast or run rate.
 In this tutorial, I’ll show you how to calculate a cumulative run rate based on some historical results.
+You may watch the full video of this tutorial at the bottom of this blog.

 This came out as a request in the Enterprise DNA Support Forum where a member needed a forecast that enables a comparison of current results and an average run rate over a certain period.